agster27/unpackerr.github.io/docs/introduction.md

 Unpackerr is an application that runs on Windows, macOS, Linux, FreeBSD and in Docker.
 You can use it to watch a download folder and extract new items.
-The more common use is to watch starr apps (radarr, sonarr, readarr,lidarr, whisparr) and extract items they download.
+The more common use is to watch starr apps (radarr, sonarr, readarr, lidarr, whisparr) and extract items they download.
 It can do both, at the same time even.

 ## Features